When voters have a say, short term rentals win!

 Steps we've taken to fight back

 Share San Diego is working with home sharing platforms like Airbnb and HomeAway to help overturn this de facto ban on short term rentals.
-Together we will lead a referendum on the de facto ban and here’s what that means:
+Together we are leading a referendum on the de facto ban and here’s what that means:

 - City of San Diego law allows for a referendum on laws passed by the City Council

-- To succeed in the referendum we must gather signatures from 5% of the voters in the City of San Diego by the end of August
+- We have succeeded in gathering signatures from more than the required 5% of the voters in the City of San Diego, and the signatures have been verified by the Registrar of Voters.

 To be successful, we will need your help both financially and in action.
 For too long we have sat on the sidelines assured that level heads would respect property rights but the City Council has proven that assumption wrong.